 Among the FAQs our clients have for us is if it’s safe for children to have teeth whitening, and the short answer is no, it’s not advisable for kids under 14 years of age.

-Teeth whitening treatments may cause pain and discomfort for children longer than it would for adults.
+Teeth whitening treatments may cause pain and discomfort in kids teeth, especially for children longer than they would for adults.
 It may also result in irreversible long term effects like weaker enamel, tooth sensitivity, and damaged gum tissue that kids will bring into adulthood.

-Because of this, the only way to whiten your child’s teeth is to approach it naturally, and that is to prevent teeth discoloration, to begin with.
+Because of this, the only way to whiten your child’s teeth is to approach it naturally, and that is to prevent teeth discolouration, to begin with.

-If you want to maintain your kid’s pearly white smile, here are 6 simple tips from SmileBar Australia that you can help your kid practice regularly.
+If you want to maintain your kid’s pearly white smile with natural teeth whitening, here are 6 simple tips from SmileBar Australia that you can help your kid practice regularly.

 6 Tips to Prevent Teeth Discoloration in Kids